Population Genetics evo-edu.org

 Landscape genetics and spatial population-change materials for movement, barriers, and population structure.

-Study Guide
+Learner Guide

-Gene Flow Mapper teacher and learner guide
+Gene Flow Mapper learner guide

 Use this guide to frame the app with a clear question, expected observations, and follow-up discussion rather than treating the simulation as a standalone activity.